By Camden Johnson (Features Editor) and Caroline Frederiksen (Photography Editor)

 Over the past year, upper school English teacher Kristen Meltesen’s English IV classes have been investigating who inhabited the campus before Harpeth Hall students and faculty.
 This project is called Know Your Place and can be viewed further through the following link: Know Your Place.
 Throughout this project, we discovered that Native Americans inhabited Harpeth Hall’s campus long ago.

 At the beginning of the journey, we combed through photos, archaeology reports, emails and newspaper clippings.
 We established the basics of events that took place but were left with large gaps of information and unanswered questions.
 In March, both classes got the chance to sit down with Nick Fielder, former Director of Tennessee State Archaeology.
 In these interviews, our class was able to piece together the history of Harpeth Hall’s campus.

-We started off in 1987 during the construction of the Dugan Davis Track and Soccer Complex when a bulldozer scrapped off the topsoil exposing the first Native American grave.
+We started off in 1987 during the construction of the soccer field, which became the Dugan Davis Track and Soccer Complex in 2002, when a bulldozer scrapped off the topsoil exposing the first Native American grave.
 The contractors halted work and called the state archaeological office, headed by Mr. Fielder.

 He told the contractors that in order to continue construction, they had to receive a court order to relocate the graves to another place on the property.
 This process would typically take 30 days to complete, however, the judge’s daughter was on the track team at Harpeth Hall.
 The judge told Mr. Fielder that if he wrote an affidavit as to why the case should be expedited, he would prioritize the case.